Shaving soap: Advantages and disadvantages

 The primary advantages of shaving soap over aerosol shaving creams is the additional hydration provided by shaving soaps.

 Shaving soaps are also approved by the Transportation Security Administration and other airport security agencies as permitted in carry-on luggage.
 There is furthermore little risk of accidental discharge of the product during transport.

 The principal disadvantages of shaving soap is lack of convenience and space.
 Creating the lather and preparing the face is more time-consuming than with other shaving creams.
 In addition, use of a shaving mug and optionally a lather bowl, consumes more space and takes more time than most shaving creams do.
+Some people choose to dispense with the mug and bowl and build up the lather from shave soap directly on the skin of the face.

 Shaving soaps typically cost more initially, when the shaving mug and soap is purchased.
 These costs can be significantly reduced by using mugs and bowls found in the kitchen, or purchased for a small amount at resale stores.
 Even though shaving soaps may cost more initially when buying the soap and equipment, over a longer period of time, shaving soaps are comparable in cost, or even cheaper than many shaving creams.
 Furthermore, shaving soaps have less ecological impact with respect to aerosol shaving creams.